Discover more from Polemics

 Aliens - There is a theory that Erich von Daniken is right and that Jesus Christ is Yog Sothoth.
 David Huggins claims this to be true.

 "All is Flowing" - Life philosophy that everything is interconnected and that we all belong on Gaia.
-Or a metaphor about globalism and equal opportunity consumerism.
+Or a metaphor for globalism and equal opportunity consumerism.

 Al Stankard - Squatter and avant-garde hobo of the Acid-Right.